terpsichora45/sail/README.md

 # Sail
 ## Description
 A C package manager and directory supervisor.
+Sail is designed the perfect the project creation of C as well as the dependency management and library integration.
+Some other quality-of-life features will be added; such as: building and/or running, header creation, and makefile creation.

 ## Index
 - [Sail](#sail)